 When asked which industries are considered to be the least secure, the financial services sector came out with the most mentions across all European geographies – with 52% of Italians, 48% of Germans, 46% of Spaniards, and 40% of the French respondents suggesting this industry over others.
-This was closely followed by Government/public sector with a third of all respondents suggesting this sector, closely followed by utilities and travel, with 28% of respondents highlighting their feelings of insecurity towards these types of organization.
+This was closely followed by Government/public sector with a third of all respondents suggesting this sector, closely followed by utilities and travel, with 28% of respondents highlighting their feelings of insecurity towards these types of organizations.

 When comparing consumer trust in either local or national organizations, the survey highlighted regional variances.
 In Spain and Italy, there appears to be greater trust with ‘national or corporate companies’ which are considered to follow more stringent security protocols (40% and 38% respectively).
 While a third of French consumers leaned towards local businesses who they consider to ‘care more about their reputation’, whereas a third (32%) of German consumers felt that hackers won’t target local businesses since ‘they are too small’.